Yoopies/python-technical-test/README.md

 Your answer to this test should be a repository.
 Please refrain from forking this repository.

-Feel free to implement this project in whatever way you feel like, you are totally free and we do not impose any limitations/requirements.
+Feel free to implement this project in whatever way you feel like, we do not impose any limitations/requirements.
 You can choose any framework (or no framework), any design pattern (or none), any database (or none) for this.